tshepang/blog/content/computing/Linux threads are not deterministic.rst

 on.

-I think this is done for performance reasons, where the kernel just looks for available slot, running each thread on a best-effort basis.
+I think this is done for performance reasons, where the kernel just looks for an available slot, running each thread on a best-effort basis.
 My guess is that a more real-time kernel would be more predictable.